aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 ## Installing required PHP extensions for Laravel projects on macOS

 Before we create a new laravel project we need to make sure certain PHP extensions are installed.

-These are required by Laravel.
+These are extensions required by Laravel:

-These extensions are already installed by the latest PHP installation.
++ BCMath PHP Extension
++ Ctype PHP Extension
++ JSON PHP Extension
++ Mbstring PHP Extension
++ PDO PHP Extension
++ Tokenizer PHP Extension
++ XML PHP Extension

+I you install the latest PHP version using Homebrew for macOS, the extensions will be included by the PHP installation.
+So you will not need to explicitly install them.
+For Linux installation you will need to install all or some of these extensions individually using the package manager for your Linux distribution.

 > Note: The Laravel documentation requires the OpenSSL PHP extension as a requirement.
 However OpenSSL does not exist in the PHP extensions package repository any longer.
 In the latest PHP installation, OpenSSL is selected by default.
 This can be seen by running `php -i | grep "SSL Version"` which shows `SSL Version => OpenSSL/1.0.2r`.

-You can check the installed extension by running `php -m`.
+You can verify installed extensions by running `php -m`.

 ## Installing additional PHP extensions